semgrep/bento/README.md

 We’re also big proponents of opinionated tools like Black and Prettier.
 This has two implications: Bento ignores style-related issues and the bikeshedding that comes with them, and it ships with a curated set of checks that we believe are high signal and bug-worthy.
 See [Three things your linter shouldn’t tell you](https://blog.r2c.dev/posts/three-things-your-linter-shouldnt-tell-you/) for more details on our decision making process.

+## Custom Checks

+We also write custom checks.
+Checks for languages are well-represented, but frameworks are under-represented in code analysis.
+ESLint plugins exist for React, so why not other frameworks?
+We are currently writing checks for Flask in Python.
+Have a framework you want checks for?
+Email us at support@r2c.dev.

+Some highlights from our Flask checks are:

+* `r2c-flask-unescaped-file-extensions` - Flask doesn’t automatically escape Jinja templates unless they have `.html`, `.htm`, `.xml`, or `.xhtml` extensions.
+This check fires if templates without these extensions are used and if their context variables aren’t manually escaped, which could leave your application vulnerable to DOM based XSS attacks (https://www.owasp.org/index.php/DOM_Based_XSS).
+* `r2c-flask-send-file-open` - This check will detect the use of `open(...)` passed in to `flask.send_file` without the appropriate keyword args -- either `mimetype` or `attachment_filename`. `open(...)` without these keywords throws a `ValueError` at runtime.

+You can find out about all of our checks at https://checks.bento.dev (https://checks.bento.dev/).

 ## Usage
 ### Getting Started
 To get started right away with sensible defaults: